hpedskis/RatherBeWebApp/README.md

 ## Site map

-(_draw out a site map that shows how pages are related to each other_)

-Here's a [complex example from wikipedia](https://upload.wikimedia.org/wikipedia/commons/2/20/Sitemap_google.jpg), but you can create one without the screenshots, drop shadows, etc. ... just names of pages and where they flow to.
+Home page -----------> new Rather form
+           or----------->  page of all Rathers

+new Rather form ---------> specified new Rather page, depending on category --------> page of all rathers

+page of all rathers ---------> new Rather form

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

 1. as someone entering the website, I can see the homepage, a form to create a rather
-2. as someone entering the website, I can click a link to instead see all previously created rathers
-3. as someone entering the website, I can follow the form to create a rather, selecting different categories
+2. as someone entering the website, I can follow the form to create a rather, selecting different categories
-4. as someone entering the website, I can create a plan to fulfil my rather
+3. as someone entering the website, I can create a plan to fulfil my rather
+4. as someone entering the website, I can easily navigate to see all previously created rathers
-5. as someone entering the website, I can click on one rather to see it in detail
+5. as someone entering the website, I can click to create a rather from the page viewing all rathers

 ## Research Topics

-(___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

 * (6 points) Use AngularJS
     * I'm going to follow some tutorials and learn Angular 2 and integrate it *I'm not sure exactly where I'll use it yet, but I need to learn Angular for my summer internship so I will for sure do this!

 * (3 points) Unit Testing with JS
     * will use Mocha to create unit tests